-- (a) If a free kick has been given against a player, and before the free kick is taken a further breach of the Laws is made by a player on the same side as the first offender, the field umpire shall direct the free kick to be taken on the spot where the subsequent breach took place, if doing so will penalise the offending side. - (b) If a free kick has been given against a player for fouling an opponent after disposing of the ball the field umpire shall direct such free kick to be taken by a player of the same side as the player so fouled nearest to the spot where the ball first touched the ground or was caught or marked or went out of bounds, if such direction will penalise the offending side.

-- (c) When a player kicks a grubber and is subsequently fouled by an opponent, the free kick resulting therefrom is to be given at the spot where the ball first touched the ground, and not at a place further on. - (d) When a ball goes out of bounds near the behind posts from a kick by a player who is fouled after making his kick, the resulting free kick, is to be taken at the spot where the ball went out of bounds. - (e) The umpire has the right to give a free kick at point of fouling if the player fouled is in a better position to kick for goal. - (f) No free kick shall be given if the giving of such free will penalise the side offended against. - (g) No free kick shall be given against a player who, in legitimately going for a mark, interferes with an opponent from behind. - (h) A player awarded a free kick must go back to the spot where the breach occurred before being allowed to kick or play the ball.
-If such Player kicks or plays the ball without complying with this Law the field umpire shall stop play and enforce compliance. - (i) If the field umpire has blown his whistle for a free kick he may cancel such free kick by calling "Play on" if the side offended against will be penalised by enforcing the free kick. - (j) When a goal or behind is kicked by a player, and while the ball is being kicked or is in transit a breach of the Laws is made by an opponent, the field umpire shall give the "All clear" signal and the goal shall be counted; but in the event of a behind being scored the player shall be given the option of another kick.
-If a breach of the Laws is made by a player of the attacking side the field umpire shall not signal "All clear," but must award a free kick. - (k) At the first sound of the bell the ball shall be dead, but a player who has, before the first sound of the bell, taken a mark or been given a free kick shall be allowed to kick or punch the ball.
-A goal or a behind obtained therefrom, or from a ball which is in transit before the first sound of the bell, shall be counted, except as provided for in clause (j) of this Law.
-The field umpire shall be the sole judge of the first sound of the bell. - (1) When a player, from a free kick or mark, is permitted to take his kick from outside the boundary or goal or behind line, he must kick or handball or take the ball into play without attempting to improve his position by running to either side of his actual mark or free kick position.
+- (a) If a free kick has been given against a player, and before the free kick is taken a further breach of the Laws is made by a player on the same side as the first offender, the field umpire shall direct the free kick to be taken on the spot where the subsequent breach took place, if doing so will penalise the offending side. - (b) If a free kick has been given against a player for a breach of the Laws against an opponent who has disposed of the ball, the field umpire shall direct such free kick to be taken at the spot where the ball first touched the ground, was caught or marked or went out of bounds, by the nearest player of the same side as the player offended against provided such will penalise the offending side, otherwise the free kick shall be taken by the player offended against at the spot where the breach occurred. - (c) No free kick shall be given if the giving of such free kick will penalise the side offended against. - (d) No free kick shall be given against a player who, in legitimately going for a mark, interferes with an opponent from behind. - (e) A player awarded a free kick must go back to the spot where the breach occurred before being allowed to kick or play the ball.
+If such player kicks or plays the ball without complying with this Law the field umpire shall stop play and enforce compliance. - (f) If the field umpire has blown his whistle for a free kick he may cancel such free kick by calling "Play on" if the side offended against will be penalised by enforcing the free kick. - (g) When a goal is kicked by a player, and while the ball is being kicked or is in transit a breach of the Laws is made by an opponent, the field umpire shall give the "All clear" signal and the goal shall be counted; but in the event of a behind being scored the player shall he given the option of another kick.
+If a breach of the Laws is made by a player of the attacking side the field umpire shall not signal "All clear," but must award a free kick. - (h) At the first sound of the bell the ball shall be dead, but a player who has, before the first sound of the bell, taken a mark or been given a free kick shall be allowed to kick or handball the ball.
+A goal or a behind obtained therefrom, or from a ball which is in transit before the first sound of the bell, shall be counted, except as provided for in clause (g) of this Law.
+The field umpire shall be the sole judge of the first sound of the bell.